William Drake (1723–1796)

 William Drake (1723–1796), was a British politician who sat in the House of Commons for 50 years between 1746 and 1796, eventually becoming Father of the House.

 Drake was the son of Montague Garrard Drake, MP of Shardeloes, Buckinghamshire and his wife Isabella Marshall and was born on 12 May 1723.
 His father died when he was five.
 He was educated at Westminster School in 1738.
 He matriculated at Brasenose College, Oxford on 2 October 1739 aged 16 and was created DCL on 12 April 1749.

 The Drake family controlled both seats at Amersham and in 1746 he was returned as Member of Parliament for Amersham.
 From then on he was returned at every election until his death.
+When the Buckinghamshire Militia was reformed in 1759 he was commissioned as its lieutenant-colonel.